 My problem is finding shoes that fit my feet.
 Most stores start at 6 and I wear size 3 in children’s … o_O I can sometimes manage 5’s but it’s still a pain.
 I refuse to wear Barbie sandals and light up shoes the rest of my life.

 I feel bad for models – I would hate to be prevented from eating and just basically be a walking canvas.
-Beautiful artistically, but definitely not a glamorous life.posted over 4 years ago
+Beautiful artistically, but definitely not a glamorous life.posted almost 7 years ago

 I get that designers don’t want people looking at the model, they want people looking at the clothes but what annoys me is that these clothes are there to be sold.
 I don’t care how big a designer your are, if your outfit doesnt look good on me, I wont buy it (I mean, i can’t afford it anyway but that’s not the point!)